Construction H-1B Sponsorship Jobs in Connecticut

 Get Access To All Jobs

-Job Roles in Construction in Connecticut
+H-1B Construction Job Roles in Connecticut

-Sales85 jobs
+Sales66 jobs

-Project & Program Management64 jobs
+Project & Program Management41 jobs

-Project Management64 jobs
+Project Management31 jobs

-Specialized Engineering56 jobs
+Specialized Engineering29 jobs

 Customer Service27 jobs

-See all 327+ Construction Connecticut jobs
+See all 166+ Construction H-1B Jobs in Connecticut

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Construction Connecticut roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Construction H-1B Sponsorship Jobs in Connecticut: Frequently Asked Questions

 Which construction companies in Connecticut sponsor H-1B visas?

-Large general contractors and engineering firms operating in Connecticut with documented H-1B sponsorship histories include Turner Construction, Gilbane Building Company, AECOM, Jacobs Engineering, and WSP.
+Large general contractors and engineering firms operating in Connecticut with documented H-1B visa sponsorship histories include Turner Construction, Gilbane Building Company, AECOM, Jacobs Engineering, and WSP.
 These companies regularly hire for technically specialized roles that meet the specialty occupation standard.
 Smaller regional contractors occasionally sponsor as well, though it is less common outside of engineering-intensive positions.

 Which cities in Connecticut have the most construction H-1B sponsorship jobs?